waylan/mddoc/README.md

     which may not fit into the hierarchy of the rest of the page, this probably makes the most sense.
 In HTML5, each `<section>` can have its own header hierarchy and start over at `<h1>`.
-As long as the sections are given a reasonable styling hook, themes can dial down the headers to match the hierarchy of the entire page, etc.
+As long as the sections are given a reasonable styling hook, themes can dial down the headers styling to match the hierarchy of the entire page, etc.

     Either way, my inclination is to look at Sphinx's markup and possibly copy it so that Sphinx CSS could be used out-of-the-box for styling purposes.
 That said,